szk31/pcsl/README.md

 # Future Version / to-do list
 - adding video ID search
 - rework key removal like setting reset
+- fix search copy are trimmed (which should not be trimmed)

 <!---
 nothing here but us chickens!\